Skip to main content

 This includes rental agencies and management companies that also accept Section 8.
 They can help you find homes that accept vouchers and guide you through the process while managing section 8 properties.

-Being Eligible For Section 8 in Florida
+Program Requirements: Being Eligible For Section 8 In Florida

 A family discussing Section 8 eligibility with a housing counselor

-To qualify for Section 8 housing, applicants must meet certain criteria requirements
+To qualify for Section 8 housing, applicants must meet certain criteria requirements.

 These affordable housing initiatives in Florida greatly impact families' lives, so they strictly adhere to guidelines.

 • Income: Being eligible for Section 8 primarily depends on one's income.
 Your income must be below a certain threshold, which varies depending on the county and household size.
+The income requirements for section 8 vary.

 • Family Size: Larger families may get priority because they need more space.
 However, single individuals can also qualify.